edwang09/grpc_literatures/README.md

 Your goal is to create a gRPC microservice written in Go, Python, or Node.
 You MUST NOT use a web framework, so no Gin, Echo, Flask, Django, Express, etc.

-Code MUST run.
+Code MUST be able to run locally.

 Code MUST be completed in 1 week.

 # Domains